jmacato/OmegaFlex/README.md

 PCBWay can fabricate this easily as well.
 Kinda expensive though and the ideal number of flex per batch is 25 pcs.
 But it's so worth it :)

+## BitBuilt Thread
 https://web.archive.org/web/20211211042716/https://bitbuilt.net/forums/index.php?threads/omegaflex-combined-nand-gpu-signal-u10-relocation-flex-pcb.4679/

+## Licensing

+This project is covered under the terms of CERN Open Hardware Licence Version 2 - Strongly Reciprocal.
+This license mandates that any modifications or re-derivations of this project shall be attributed back under the same license and published as well.